 Heather Stockton (née Valle) was one of the first women to join MFB when the organisation began recruiting women into operational roles in 1983.
 After hearing from a firefighter friend about the opportunity to work at the MFB’s new state-of-the-art communications centre, Heather was intrigued.
-A job that involved helping people seemed to offer more satisfaction than her current secretarial role.
+A job that involved helping people seemed to offer more satisfaction than her existing secretarial role.

 Heather applied and was put through a rigorous recruitment process.
 She recalls: